apache/predictionio/examples/scala-parallel-similarproduct/recommended-user/README.md

 Recommendations are made dynamically in *real-time* based on the most recent user preference you provide in the *Query*.
 You can, therefore, recommend users to visitors without knowing a long history about them.

-You can also use this template to build the popular feature of Facebook: **"People you may know"** quickly.
+One can also use this template to build the popular feature of "people you may also like to view, follow, etc** quickly by provide similar users to what you have just viewed or liked.
-Help your customers find more users by providing them suggestions of users similar to them.

 ## Usage